skilld-labs/kaizer/scripts/theme-generator/README.md

 Pay your attention to the default image style called `1_x_1_fallback`.
 This image style is helpful when for example you should have hidden image on some media breakpoint.
 Not everyone knows, but image is still downloading by browser even if it's hidden in CSS with
 `display: none;`.
 For browser it doesn't matter if it's hidden or not.
-So for such cases to improve performance one the page - you can use this image style in your responsive image group for specific breakpoint (on which your image is supposed to be hidden).
+So for such cases to improve performance on the page - you can use this image style in your responsive image group for specific breakpoint (on which your image is supposed to be hidden).

 #### Molecule "Responsive Image"